renesas-rz/rzv_ai_sdk/Q02_face_authentication/readme.md

 3. Then Click on the `Add ID image` button for recognizing the face from the document ID.
 	1. The user have to align the documented face to the bounding box provided to be captured.
     2. Press `Enter` key on the keyboard to capture the photo.
+    3. User can press `Esc` key to exit to initial stage.

 4. Then click on the `Validate` button to capture the real time image of the person that needs to be validated
     1. User need to align their face on the box shown on the display.
     2. Press `Enter` key on the keyboard to capture the real time image.
     3. Only 3 attempts of validating is provided.
 After that the application exit to initial state.

-5. Press the `Esc` Key to stop the validate and come back to Start page of the GUI.
+    4. User can press `Esc` key to exit to initial stage.

 6. Please go through the demo video to get a better picture of the sample application.

 #### Application: Termination